Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Ready to supercharge your coding workflow?
 Start with the tier that matches your profile, and remember that the best AI coding assistant is the one that fits seamlessly into your existing development process.

-Note: Prices and features based on information available as of January 2026.
+Note: Prices and features based on information available as of February 13, 2026.
 Always verify current pricing and features on official platforms before making subscription decisions.